-When working in a hospital or community setting, you will:
+When working in a hospital or community setting, you may need to:

-If you're working with athletes and sportspersons, you'll need to:
+If you're working with athletes and sportspeople, you'll need to:

 In other roles you may be involved in developing new food products and evaluating their nutritional content, setting up and monitoring clinical trials, or advising the food and pharmaceutical industry.